SuleimanFarah/sunpy/3-month-projects-ideas.md

 services (REST) and JSON is a plus.

 * **Mentor**: Laszlo I. Etesi (HESPE data archive developer), Steven Christe (SunPy)

+## Region of Interest object
+**Abstract**: Each datatype has a different way to label events or regions.
+With a bit of thinking we could get a general object that can accept different feature detections results and analyse them together with data from different sources.

+We can have regions of interest based on a single image label with their time, center position, bounding-box and contour.
+These regions of interest may go over a range of time, so the position of the single snapshot may move.
+Some of them may not be on the sun surface but on the outside (*eg* CMEs) and also we may have in different data types, such us timeseries or spectra.

+We should be able to load these from data like HEK, HELIO or manually.
+Be able to overplot them on a map, timeseries or spectra and extract properties of the data where we laid that out.

+The tasks this project includes are:

+1. Design the object.
+2. Implement HEK/HELIO client with it.
+3. Interaction with other data types (overlplot on maps, time ranges on timeseries,...)
+4. Extract information from the interaction (overlay a sunspot detection on a corona image and extract the total intensity in that region).

+**Requirements**: Python and API design

+**Difficulty**: High

+**Expected Outcomes**: a object able to do all the above.

+* **Mentor**: David Perez-Suarez (UCL, SunPy)

 ## HELIO - capabilities improvement